Pennsylvania Medicaid for Seniors & Long-Term Care

 Nursing facility coverage under Medical Assistance

-Pennsylvania applies an individual resource limit of $8,000 for nursing facility applicants (per DHS guidance).
-Income rules for nursing facility residents follow the post-eligibility rules: the resident contributes most of their income toward their care (the "patient pay amount"), retaining a personal needs allowance of $45/month.
+Income rules for nursing facility residents follow the post-eligibility rules: the resident contributes most of their income toward their care (the "patient pay amount"), retaining a personal needs allowance of $60 per month (increased from $45, effective January 1, 2025, per DHS).
 If the resident has a community spouse, the income rules are more generous — the community spouse may retain a Minimum Monthly Maintenance Needs Allowance (MMMNA).

 Pennsylvania enforces a 60-month (five-year) asset transfer look-back period.
 Assets transferred below fair market value within 60 months of a nursing facility application trigger a period of ineligibility.
 Transfers to a community spouse or a disabled child are exempt.

-To request CHC or HCBS enrollment, apply through COMPASS or call DHS at 1-800-692-7462.
+To request CHC or HCBS enrollment more broadly, apply through COMPASS or call DHS at 1-800-692-7462.
 You can also request a referral directly through the COMPASS website for home- and community-based services that are not applied for through the standard COMPASS application.

 Spousal protections when one spouse enters a nursing facility

 Federal law protects the assets and income of the community spouse (the spouse not in a nursing facility) from being fully depleted to pay for the institutionalized spouse's care.
-In Pennsylvania, the community spouse may retain:
+Pennsylvania's $8,000 individual asset limit is notably lower than some states, such as New York ($31,175) or Texas ($2,000), which makes understanding these protections especially important for Pennsylvania families.

 • Minimum Monthly Maintenance Needs Allowance (MMMNA): the community spouse retains enough income to cover basic living expenses, with a minimum floor and maximum cap set annually